Google Ads Attribution Models: The Ultimate Guide

 Google Ads Attribution Models allow advertisers to analyze and optimize their Google Ads performance based on specific criteria.

-Attribution models are a way to track marketing campaigns and see which ones have the most impact on potential customers.
+Attribution models are a way to track marketing campaigns and see which ones impact potential customers the most.
 To do this, you create goals for various marketing campaigns where people must take action before they become counted as new customers.

 Google Ads Attribution Models are based on the type of user interaction with ads.
 They help you see which component drove a specific action and how that relates to conversion data.